KhronosGroup/Vulkan-Samples-Deprecated/samples/layers/README.md

 	jar -tf <filename>.apk

-Alternatively, on a device with root access, the libVkLayer_<name>.so can be placed in
+Alternatively, on a device with root access, the libVkLayer_&lt;name&gt;.so can be placed in

 	/data/local/debug/vulkan/